Anal fissure experiences

 Pre-surgery anxiety for LIS

-What the waiting period before LIS surgery is really like — the fear, the preparation, and the patterns people describe between scheduling and the operating day.
+What the waiting period before LIS surgery is really like — the fear, the preparation, and the patterns people describe between scheduling and the operating.

 Read preview →